vivekkhimani/DataStructuresAndAlgorithmsPractice/LinkedLists/README.md

 ## Status:
-A lot of implementations are complete in the repository but I am still working on adding more stuff and improving the code style so it becomes easier for the readers to use it.
+**(vivekkhimani) [01/21/2020]** - A lot of implementations are complete in the repository but I am still working on adding more stuff and improving the code style so it becomes easier for the readers and contributors to use it.
 Thank you for the patience.

+## Interesting Problems:
+**(vivekkhimani) [01/21/2020]** - Will get started with this one soon!